germanescobar/convertloop-ruby/README.md

-# ConvertLoop API Client
+# ConvertLoop Ruby API Client

-A ruby client of the ConvertLoop REST API.
+A Ruby client of the ConvertLoop REST API.
+You can sign up for a ConvertLoop account at  http://convertloop.co.

-## Getting Started
+## Installation

 ### Ruby on Rails